edgar-carrillo/edgar-carrillo/README.md

 <h6 align="center">My House (personal website) under construction (being mocked up in figma).</h6>

 ## About Me
-I'm a Computer Science student working on front-end web development and JavaScript programming.
+I'm a Computer Science student working on Front-End Engineering.
 I've been on this journey alongside a team of passionate developers where we push each other to make progress.

 Seeking internships / jobs to apply my experience and expand my knowledge by assisting the companies needs through Web Development.